ernie/the_setup/README.md

 and refining recently, with my coworkers at [nVisium](https://nvisium.com).
-I've seen bits and pieces of similar setups around the web, mostly in the form of a quick mention in a blog post or a tweet, but I've not seen a comprehensive guide to getting up and running on a current version of OS X before.
+I've seen bits and pieces of similar setups around the web, mostly in the form of a quick mention in a blog post or a tweet, but I've not seen a comprehensive guide to getting up and running on a current version of macOS before.

 After seeing this writeup, nVisium was quick to encourage me to share it more broadly. nVisium is cool like that.
 We're also really awesome at helping people